 Sustainability has never been more important.
-We’re all really starting to feel the effects of a world out of balance, whether that be through hurricanes, mud slides, flooding or forest fires.
-But it’s not all doom and gloom, in fact the solutions to the problems we’re facing already exist!
+We’re all really starting to feel the effects of a world out of balance.
+But it’s not all doom and gloom.

 As always it comes back to education.
 We need to make sure we’re educating ourselves and the next generation on sustainability issues and how to live and create societies which are more eco-friendly.
 There are magnificent schools and projects across the world who are already doing this, so here’s four of our favourite ways to embrace sustainability at school.

 Why wait until you’re grown-up to take action on the United Nations Sustainable Development Goals (SDGs)?
 At Global Learning, learners from all over the world collaborate on ambitious projects addressing pressing real-life challenges based on the SDGs.

 Students taking part in Global Learning have already worked on multiple projects such as the Human Differences project, where 50 schools across 37 countries tackled important questions about global equality with the aim of building bridges instead of walls.
 A more positive solution to fixing a fractured world.

 Next up is the Climate Action project, starting in October 2017.
 The most ambitious one yet, this project is bringing together 250 schools across 66 countries to collaborate on climate change topics, with the aim of developing learners' understanding of key issues before working on ideas to take action.

 Global Learning just goes to show that young people don’t have to wait until school’s over to get involved in eco-politics, they can take action and help the world reach the UN’s Sustainable Development Goals today.

 A whole school movement that has swept the globe, Forest Schools focuses on providing children with regular hands-on learning experiences in nature and woodlands.
 One of these schools is Longworth Forest School in New Zealand.